Quick Links

 Intent:

-At Bromham CofE Primary School Geography education should be fully inclusive to every child.
-Our aims are to fulfil the requirements of the National Curriculum for Geography; providing a broad and balanced and differentiated curriculum; ensuring the progressive development of geographical concepts, knowledge and skills; and for the children to develop a love for geography.
-Furthermore, we aim to inspire in pupils a curiosity and fascination about the world and its people that will provide a strong foundation for the rest of their lives.
-Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes (The 2014 Primary National Curriculum in England)
+At Bromham CofE Primary School we strive to educate every child within our geography lessons, making it inclusive.
+Our aims are to fulfil the requirements of the National Curriculum for Geography; providing a broad and balanced and inclusive curriculum; ensuring the progressive development of geographical concepts, knowledge and skills; and for the children to develop a love for geography.
+Furthermore, we want every child to develop a passion for geography and be keen to go out and explore the world, using their new locational knowledge and ability to identify key features within the area.
+Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes (The 2014 Primary National Curriculum in England).

 The aims of teaching geography in our school are: